decred/dcrtimegui/README.md

 # Authit

-Timpestamp files with blockchain.
+#### Timpestamp files with blockchain.

-Authit is servivce to provide a easier way to timestamp your work.
-You files are not sent to the server.
-It uses the Dcrtime servers from Decred to store the files signatures.
+Authit is a servivce that provides an easy way to timestamp your documents.

+Your files are not sent to the server.
+It uses [dcrtime](https://github.com/decred/dcrtime) servers to store the files signatures.